chinsengi/RLinf/docs/source-en/rst_source/examples/index.rst

 This category includes embodied training examples with SOTA models (e.g., pi0, pi0.5, OpenVLA-OFT) and different simulators (e.g., LIBERO, ManiSkill, RoboTwin), as well as reinforcement learning training examples on real robots.

+For a detailed walkthrough of running π-based RL on a real SO-100 arm, see :doc:`lerobot_so100`.

 .. raw:: html

    <div style="display: flex; justify-content: center; gap: 20px; align-items: flex-start; flex-wrap: wrap;">